deoxxa/astarisx/README.md

 We can also reference fields from the DomainViewModel.
 We simply specify the field name and supply an alias.
 Then it can be referred to from the state object.
 #####imOnline
 The `imOnline` field is referencing the linked DomainModel field `online` with an alias of `imOnline`.
 It simply forwards the online value it recieves from the DomainViewModel to the View and has no influence over its output.
 It is for this reason that the field descriptor has a `kind` decorator of `pseudo`.
-Fields that obtain their value from other sources and have no influence on the output value, should be flagged with the decorator `kind:'pseudo'`, unless it is a calculated field, a `kind:'instance'` field or a `kind:'array'`.
+Fields that obtain their value from other sources and have no influence on the output value, should be flagged with the decorator `kind:'pseudo'`.
 #####selectedPerson
 `selectedPerson` is another field that has a `kind` decorator.
 The `selectedPerson` field is of kind `instance`.
 Which simply means that it will return a model instance.